cosfederico/Interfaccia-Tesi/README.md

 - `"PARTICIPANT_ID"`: The ID of the participant used to collect data with Empatica.
 Can be max 10 characters long, only capital letters and numbers
 - `"ORG_ID"`: The ID of your organization provided by Empatica
 - `"STUDY_ID":`The ID of the study
-- `"SAMPLE_RATE"`: The sample rate at which raw data is recorded by your particular Empatica device.
-For our study this was `64`.
-It might change for your device.
-Please check the sample rate before running any analysis on the recorded data

 ## JSON Schema